danwild/leaflet-heatbin/README.md

 Most heatmaps provide little control over how data is grouped beyond a pixel radius.
 For many use-cases that is not enough - we often need to know exactly what data is in each cluster.

-# how?
+## how?
-This plugin provides two ways of doing this better:
+This plugin provides two ways of doing this better, you can either:

-1. Allows you to define the radius in **meters** instead of pixels.
+1. Define the radius in *meters* instead of pixels; and/or
-2. Allows you to define a grid of square cells which are used for value binning.
+2. Define a grid of cells which are used for value binning.

 ## License